jauhari-i/Perpus-DDS/server/README.md

-# Project Title
+# Perpus-DDS

-This Project is used to create codebase backend
+This is used to create codebase backend of Perpus-DDS.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Give examples
-Node.js
-Node Package Manager
+NPM, Nodejs
 ....
 ```